3brendan/shopify-shopping/README.md

 TOKEN = your_bot_token
 ```

-Open the **slashcommand.js** file, and the required variables.
+Open the **slashcommand.js** file, and the fill in the required variables.
 You only need to run this program once.
 ```
 node slashcommand.js
 ```